IraqOfficial Name: Republic of Iraq

 Avoid Border Areas: U.S. citizens should avoid border areas, especially near the Syrian, Turkish, and Iranian borders in northern Iraq, which are especially dangerous and not always clearly defined.
 For more information, please see the Iraq Travel Warning, and Country Specific Information for Iraq’s neighboring countries: Iran, Jordan, Turkey, Saudi Arabia, Kuwait, and Syria.

-Reports of murder increased sharply in 2014 and stayed relatively high in 2015 due to terrorism, tribal and family disputes, and religious/sectarian tensions.
+The murder rate remains high due to terrorism, tribal and family disputes, and religious/sectarian tensions.

 - Replace a stolen passport.